M4A1(76)s Manufactured by Pressed Steel Car

 PSC large hatches PSC large hatches

 The photo on the left shows the initial, problematic configuration of the loader's split hatch as mounted on a ventless Union Steel turret with serial number 271.
-Assuming that this hatch is original to turret 271, we would note that this is the highest US turret serial number we have seen with the original loader's hatch.
+Assuming that this hatch is original to turret 271, we would note that it is the highest US turret serial number we have seen with the original loader's hatch.
 Our friend, Michael Lembo, was able to demonstrate that the hatches would not open past the vertical position.
+The spring plunger hold-open locks (circled) appear to have been purposefully designed with this limitation, possibly because the engineers working on the T23 project thought that the usual 45-degree open position might interfere with the newly introduced commander's all round vision cupola?
+The hatch ring was designed so that it sat one inch lower than the hatch rings of earlier split hatch cupolas.
+In addition, the hatches were improved by the inclusion of integral counterbalance springs on the hinges to make them easier to open and close.
 Although this tank had been remanufactured in the early 1950s, the hatch and missing ventilator issues were not addressed.
-The photo on the right shows the revised loader's split hatch.
-The positive hatch lock mechanisms (1) that can be seen, are the same type as had been introduced on Shermans starting in the Spring of 1943.
-It is thought that PSC began the transition to the revised loader's split hatch in March, 1944 at around US turret 260, and that Chrysler used them from the beginning of M4A3(76) production in March, 1944.
+The photo on the right shows the loader's split hatch redesigned to open outward to 45 degrees.
+The positive hatch lock mechanisms (1) that can be seen, are similar to those introduced on Shermans starting in the Spring of 1943.
+It is thought that PSC began the transition to the revised loader's split hatch in March 1944 at around US turret 260, and that Chrysler used them from the beginning of M4A3(76) production in March 1944.

 PSC PSC